Investors’ Faith in Carnival Corporation & plc (CCL) could reap rewards if they hold on for the long haul

 Carnival Corporation & plc (NYSE: CCL) Ownership Details

-Dec 30, 2022, it was reported that the Company’s largest institutional holder is Vanguard Group, Inc. (The) holding total of 111.93 million shares that make 10.05% of the company’s total number of shares and are currently priced at 972.71 million.
+Dec 30, 2022, it was reported that the Company’s largest institutional holder is Vanguard Group, Inc. (The) holding total of 111.93 million shares that make 10.05% of the company’s total number of shares and are currently priced at 1.06 billion.

 An overview of Carnival Corporation & plc’s technicals